Restaurant at Kedleston Hall

 The restaurant is situated in what was once Kedleston's Great Kitchen, where great banquets were prepared and a team of kitchen staff would have cooked for the Curzon family and their guests.
 It has changed very little over the years and you can still clearly see many of the original kitchen features.
 The Servants' Hall beside the kitchen offers additional tables and seating and is where, originally, the staff would have eaten their meal, after waiting on the Curzon family.

-See the Menu at Kedleston Hall (PDF / 1.7MB) download but don't forget to see the daily special blackboard in the restaurant when you visit.
+See the Menu (PDF / 1.7MB) download but don't forget to see the daily special blackboard in the restaurant when you visit.

 Time for breakfast

 We’re open from 10am everyday so you can pop in for breakfast before your walk in the fresh parkland air.
-Start the day with poached eggs on toast, a bacon bap or freshly made porridge.
+Start the day with a bacon bap or freshly made porridge.
 We've plenty of teas and coffee to choose from too.

 Lunches and snacks